Content marketing is one of the best methods to get free organic traffics from search engines.

-Key Takeaway: The more you know about your competitors, the more that you can find ways to outrank them by filling the content gaps that they are lagging off.
+Key Takeaway: The more you learn about your competitors, the more you can find ways to outrank them by filling the content gaps that they are lagging off.

 Step 4.
 Outline The Content

-Outlining your content structure gives you a proper planning on how your content should look like.
+Outlining your content structure gives you proper planning on how your content should look like.

-It helps you to think deeper on each of the elements whether does it fit nicely into this topic.
+It helps you think deeper about each of the elements and whether it fits nicely into this topic.

-When I wrote my first article, I have all the ideas on my head.
+When I wrote my first article, I have all the ideas in my head.

-As I proceed further, I started to think doubt the content that I wrote on the relevancy.
-Eventually, I remove the entire section which cost me 1 hour to write it.
+As I proceeded further, I started to doubt the content that I wrote on the relevancy.
+Eventually, I remove the entire section, which cost me 1 hour to write it.

-I would have save the hour with a proper strategy and planning.
+I would have saved the hour with a proper strategy and planning.

-Key Takeaway: Plan ahead will take you some time in the beginning, but will save you hours in the future and possibly be more productive in content creation.
+Key Takeaway: Plan ahead will take you some time initially but will save you hours in the future and possibly be more productive in content creation.

 An introduction is the first thing that people will read in your content.